Root Canal Treatment in Palm Bay - Dental Clinic

 If you are scheduled to have a root canal anytime soon, it is going to be useful for you to know the following:

-- Root canal procedures are tedious and can be quite long.
+1. Root canal procedures are tedious and can be quite long.
 A typical procedure can involve multiple appointments.
-When the canals are not located and completely enlarged, a second or third appointment may be required, but at times a single-appointment root canal treatment procedure may be possible.
+When the canals are not located and completely enlarged, a second or third appointment may be required, but at times, a single-appointment root canal treatment procedure may be possible.

-- Expect your appointment to be lengthy.
-Often the dentist keeps the patient for as long as three hours so make sure to have a meal before you get in.
-This will make you more comfortable not have to worry about an empty stomach while in the middle of the procedure.
+2. Expect your appointment to be lengthy.
+Often, the dentist keeps the patient for as long as three hours, so make sure to have a meal before you get in.
+This will make you more comfortable and not have to worry about an empty stomach while in the middle of the procedure.

-- Ideally, the anesthetic solution should be able to numb the tooth, but in some cases, complete anesthesia may not be possible so you will feel some sensitivity at least until the entire pulp has been removed.
-After which, you will feel much relief and the pain will be gone.
+3. Complete anesthesia may not always be possible.
+Ideally, the anesthetic solution should be able to numb the tooth, but in some cases, complete anesthesia may not be possible, so you will feel some sensitivity at least until the entire pulp has been removed.
+After which, you will feel much relief, and the pain will be gone.

-- It will be helpful if you dose with painkillers and to start with your antibiotics, if prescribed before the procedure.
-The painkillers will help reduce any possible pain symptom during the procedure and the antibiotics will deal with the swelling caused by any abscess located periapically.
+4. Pre-medication can be helpful.
+It will be helpful if you take painkillers and start with your antibiotics, if prescribed before the procedure.
+The painkillers will help reduce any possible pain symptoms during the procedure, and the antibiotics will deal with the swelling caused by any abscess located periapically.

 Caring for Yourself after the Root Canal